PaulWang1905/leetcode/README.md

 - Third Maximum Number
 - Number of Segments in a String
 - Hamming Distance
+- Find All Numbers Disappeared in an Array

 #### Medium
 - Majority Element II